 This post may contain affiliate links.
 Please read our disclosure policy.

-• Simplicity: Despite using straightforward ingredients, the blend creates a rich and layered taste profile that rivals sauces that have simmered for hours.
+• Simplicity: Despite using simple ingredients, the blend creates a rich and layered taste profile that rivals sauces that have simmered for hours.

 • Quick Turnaround: From start to finish, you’re looking fairly quick time investment, making this recipe a perfect fit for a busy weeknight or a last-minute meal decision.